Semantic Mapping for Orchard Environments by Merging Two-Sides Reconstructions of Tree Rows: Conclusion and Future Work

 \section{Conclusion and Future Work}

+In the modern high-density orchard setting, fruit trees have complex structures.
+Each individual tree can overlap substantially with its neighboring trees.
+Furthermore, due to the wind, image features detected by the camera are not stable and cannot be processed and tracked through long consecutive frames by directly applying classic mapping algorithms.

-In this work, we presented a vision system that merges reconstructions from two sides of tree rows, and uses this 3D information to measure semantic traits for phenotyping (i.e., fruit count, canopy volume, trunk diameter and tree height).
+In this work, we presented a vision system that merges reconstructions from two sides of tree rows, and uses this 3D information to measure semantic traits for phenotyping (i.e., fruit count, canopy volume, trunk diameter, and tree height).
 3D models of fruit trees from two sides are generated separately and merged into a coherent model by exploiting global features (i.e., occlusion boundaries from orthographic views) and semantic information (i.e., detected trunks and local grounds).
-Refined 3D models highly improve the accuracy of yield estimation of two sides.
-Canopy volume can be immediately computed based on proposed tree segmentation for each tree.
+It was shown that the process of merging the 3D models highly improves the accuracy of yield estimation of two sides.
+Canopy volume can be readily computed based on the segmentation of each tree.
 We also estimate trunk diameter and tree height using our robust detection and fitting algorithms.
 Our system is evaluated using multiple different types of tree datasets collected in orchards.
-This is the first vision system that can measure semantic parameters of trees in fruit orchards by using only an imaging device, which can be further mounted on a moving platform.
+This is the first vision system that can measure the semantic parameters of trees in fruit orchards by using only an imaging device.
+Although the moving platform of our proposed vision system is based on a handheld stick, the whole system can be mounted on Unmanned Aerial Vehicles (UAVs)~\cite{stefas2016vision} and Unmanned Ground Vehicles (UGVs)~\cite{peng2016semantic} which have been demonstrated to navigate through modern orchard environments.

-In future, we would like to extend our existing counting method~\cite{roy2016counting} so that it utilizes 3D information for fruit counting.
-Additionally, we aim to localize each individual apples in the 3D space and build a complete map, which a picker robot can use for path planning.
+In our ongoing work, we are testing our merging technique on other species of fruit trees (such as orange and peach trees) which have different tree characteristics.
+Our method also generalizes to these types of trees, since the essential components (i.e., trunk detection, local ground estimation, initial global alignment, and tree segmentation) generalize to these settings.
+Further, we would like to extend our existing counting method~\cite{roy2016counting} so that it utilizes 3D information for fruit counting.
+Additionally, we aim to localize individual apples in the 3D space and build a complete map, which a picker robot can use for path planning.